-- Current recognised sustainability schemes are Certified Sustainable Palm Oil (CSPO) and RSPO Next set by the Roundtable on Sustainable Palm Oil (RSPO). - The Palm Oil Innovation Group (POIG) Charter was set up to support continuous improvements in the RSPO and strengthen implementation of existing RSPO standards while addressing other critical issues where RSPO is seen as falling short.
+- Current recognised sustainability schemes are Certified Sustainable Palm Oil (CSPO) and RSPO NEXT set by the Roundtable on Sustainable Palm Oil (RSPO). - " The Palm Oil Innovation Group (POIG) Charter was set up to support continuous improvements in the RSPO and strengthen implementation of existing RSPO standards while addressing other critical issues where RSPO is seen as falling short.
 POIG looks at three thematic areas: environmental responsibility, community partnership, and corporate and product integrity. - " Palm oil which complies with the POIG charter has been available since 2015.

-- The maximum number of points available in this category is 15 i.e. 5 points in each section. - You must demonstrate how you check products to identify those containing palm oil from unsustainable sources and avoid them being ordered and supplied. - We can provide you with a palm oil declaration form to pass to your suppliers which they can use to declare their products contain only either palm oil verified to POIG or another sustainability scheme. - Use your purchasing records, menus and invoices/delivery notes to demonstrate that you meet this standard throughout the year. - " Develop a purchasing list for staff placing orders to use so they choose products which contain palm oil that meets these standards. - Train staff to check the sustainability status of products containing palm oil when they are delivered. - " Have a system in place for adding new products to your order sheets, which checks the type of oil used in a product. - When switching from palm oil to other oils, be careful to avoid non-organic coconut oil the production of which can also be a high risk for clearing valuable habitats.
+- The maximum number of points available in this category is 15 i.e. 5 points in each section. - You must demonstrate how you check products to identify those containing palm oil from unsustainable sources and avoid them being ordered and supplied. - We can provide you with a palm oil declaration form to pass to your suppliers which they can use to declare their products contain only either palm oil verified to POIG or another sustainability scheme. - " Use your purchasing records, menus and invoices/delivery notes to demonstrate that you meet this standard throughout the year. - " Develop a purchasing list for staff placing orders to use so they choose products which contain palm oil that meets these standards. - " Train staff to check the sustainability status of products containing palm oil when they are delivered. - " Have a system in place for adding new products to your order sheets, which checks the type of oil used in a product. - " If replacing palm oil with another oil, sunflower or rapeseed oil grown in Europe have been found to be the most environmentally sustainable options.
+"Palm oil report Germany: Searching for alternatives" (WWF)